After the Surgery

 - Severe abdominal pain not relieved by Tylenol

-- Have a temperature of more than 38.5° C
+- Fever with temperature more than 38.5° C

 - Painful, warm, swollen calves

-- General feel of malaise (i.e. not feeling well and can’t walk with easy)
+- General feel of malaise: not feeling well or can’t walk with ease

 If you are within 2-3 hour commute from Montreal, present yourself immediately to the Montreal General Hospital emergency room of the McGill University Health Centre and ask that the Bariatric Surgery Team and your surgeon be contacted immediately.

 If you’re outside of the Montreal area, please present yourself at the emergency of the closest local hospital.
 Be sure to also contact our bariatric nurse by phone (514-788-2311 ext 205) or email (firstname.lastname@example.org) during business hours (Monday to Friday 8 AM to 3 PM) or by email only outside of business hours (email@example.com).

 Remove the dressings over your small cuts if the nurse has not already done so.
 Leave the wounds exposed to the air, unless there is a lot of liquid drainage.
 In that case, apply a clean dressing (which you can obtain from any pharmacy) and call us.